carogiu/cell-migration/README.md

 ## Packages and environments
 - Needs to be run in the Fenics Projet environment
-- Requires Numpy, Matplotlib, Dolfin and Random
+- Requires Numpy, Matplotlib, Scipy

 ## Construction
 - model_flow and model_phase contain the function to solve the model